NyxCipher/NFT-MetaPy-Tools/README.md

 2. Shape Into CSV

 Use as a Fabric Data Shaping Model - I Will generate one with OpenAI - This doesn't change the fact that every data set is unique.
+- See _dataModule.py for an Untested AI Coupler as an example.

 These files are Python3 tools we created to handle custom, by-hand Meta-Data that didn't come from a generative collection